 The selection process will consist of a numeracy and literacy test, subject talk and interview.
 The documents you have been requested to bring with you to interview will be checked.
 The numeracy and literacy test includes numeracy questions and a short written literacy excercise.
 The numeracy and literacy test results do not form part of the selection process but are a requirement of Health Education England and help the University to plan the level of support we provide to our cohorts.

-The actual interview process will last for approximately 30 minutes.
-It will be a Multiple Mini Interview.
-There will be a series of four stations.
-Candidates will circulate spending approximately 5 minutes at each station.
-Applicants for BSc Children's Nursing will be interviewed by Academic and Clinical staff and have a second interview with local school children.
+The actual interview will last approximately 35 minutes and it will be a Multiple Mini Interview format.
+There will be four stations which applicants will circulate, spending approximately 7 minutes at each station.
+Applicants for BSc Children's Nursing will have an additional interview with local school children.

 Interview questions will include your reasons for wanting to enter the profession, your understanding of the role and any relevant work experience.